Anuj-N/CIFAR100/README.md

 # CIFAR100
-Creating a Pytorch model for CIFAR100 using VGG16 architecture (of around 60% accuracy)
+Creating two Pytorch models for CIFAR100 using VGG16 architecture (of around 57.5% accuracy) using Normal Softmax and Gumbel Softmax respectively.